Rupandehi District: Demographics

-Data Source: Central bureau of statistics Kathmandu, government of Nepal.
+At the time of the 2021 Nepal census, Rupandehi District had a population of 1,121,957.
+8.17% of the population is under 5 years of age.
+It has a literacy rate of 81.23% and a sex ratio of 1038 females per 1000 males.
+656,483 (58.51%) lived in municipalities.

+Bahun are the largest group, making up around 16% of the population.
+Magar are the second-largest group, making up 10.86% of the population.Tharus are 8%, while Muslims are 8% of the population.

+Languages

+At the time of the 2021 census, 42.57% of the population spoke Nepali, 31.83% Bhojpuri, 10.14% Awadhi, 7.27% Tharu, 4.13% Magar, 1.14% Urdu and 0.91% Gurung as their first language.

 Administrative divisions

 Rupandehi is divided into 16 local level units, in which 6 are urban municipality and 10 are Rural Municipality.
 Butwal is considered as a Sub-Metropolitan municipality.

 Constituencies

 Rupandehi is divided into 5 Parliamentary constituencies and 10 Provincial constituencies.

 NGOs in Rupandehi Rupandehi is divided into 5 Parliamentary constituencies and 10 Provincial constituencies.

 Constituencies

 Rupandehi is divided into 5 Parliamentary constituencies and 10 Provincial constituencies.

 Geography

 The district lies on the southern and western part of Nepal.
 On the East it shares border with Nawalparasi District, on West with Kapilvastu District, on North with Palpa District and on South with India.
 The elevation of the district lies between 100m to 1229m from sea level.
 The total area of the district is 1,360 km2 with 16.1% in Churia Range and rest in the Terai region.

 Major rivers

 Rupandehi has many rivers all of which flow from Northern mountains towards south into India.